 Encourage use of the internet as a resource

-Incorporate links to outside resources, such as the State Law Publisher (for Western Australian legislation) or Standards Australia (for Australian Standards).
+Incorporate links to outside resources, such as the Parliamentary Counsel’s web site. (for Western Australian legislation) or Standards Australia (for Australian Standards).
 When setting essays or projects, ensure that proper referencing is used to avoid problems with plagiarism.

 Please refer to related information below: